kdottiemo/git-novice-develop-gitlab/_episodes/08-collab.md

 > If you're working through this lesson on your own, you can carry on by opening
 > a second terminal window.
 > This window will represent your partner, working on another computer.
 You
-> won't need to give anyone access on GitHub, because both 'partners' are you.
+> won't need to give anyone access on GitLab, because both 'partners' are you.
 {: .callout}

 The Owner needs to give the Collaborator access.
 On GitLab, click the Members